 Though most state and local health orders ended this week as required by Utah's pandemic endgame bill, HB294, school mask mandates will remain in place until June 15 or the end of the school year, whichever comes first.
 The state's "test to play" protocol for schools, where students must be periodically tested for COVID-19 in order to participate in extracurricular activities, also will remain in place until the end of the school year, Cox said.

 New COVID-19 cases

-There are 137 COVID-19 patients currently hospitalized in Utah, including 51 in intensive care, state data shows.
-About 69% of intensive care unit beds in Utah are now occupied, including about 73% of ICU beds in the state's 16 referral hospitals.
-About 55% of non-ICU hospital beds are now occupied in Utah, according to the health department.
+There are 142 COVID-19 patients currently hospitalized in Utah, including 58 in intensive care, state data shows.
+About 74% of intensive care unit beds are now occupied in Utah, including about 77% of ICU beds in the state's 16 referral hospitals.
+About 56% of non-ICU hospital beds are now occupied in the state.

-About 51.8% of vaccine-eligible Utahns ages 16 and older have now received one dose of the vaccine, and 35.3% are now fully vaccinated.
-About 38.4% of all Utahns, including children under 16 who aren't currently eligible for the vaccine, have now received at least one dose, and 26.2% are fully vaccinated, state data shows.
+About 41.6% of all Utahns have received at least a first vaccine dose, and 31.2% are now fully vaccinated.
+Among Utahns age 16 and older who are currently eligible for the vaccine, about 56% have received at least one dose, and 42% are fully vaccinated, state data shows.

 Thursday's new numbers indicate a 0.1% increase in positive cases since Wednesday.
-Of the 2,512,546 people tested for COVID-19 in Utah so far, 15.7% have tested positive for the disease.
-The total number of tests conducted since the pandemic started in Utah is now 4,525,584, up 16,394 since Wednesday.
-Of those, 6,650 were tests of people who hadn't previously been tested for the disease.
+Of the 2,588,877 people tested for COVID-19 in Utah so far, 15.4% have tested positive for the disease.
+The number of total tests conducted since the pandemic began in Utah is now 4,707,400, up 13,562 since Wednesday.
+Of those, 6,695 were tests of people who had not previously been tested for COVID-19.